-The precise meaning of having $\Psi$ in Theorem \ref{thm:duality} induced by the flow of $\Lambda$ is the following: we cannot grant that the trajectories starting at all points $X^*$ exist for time $i\tfrac{\pi}{2}$.
-However, they exists for points close enough to $L$ and we have means to prove that the corresponding map has an analytic continuation to the whole $X^*$.
+The precise meaning of having $\Psi$ in Theorem \ref{thm:duality} induced by the flow of $\Lambda$ is the following: We cannot grant that the trajectories starting at all points in $X^*$ exist for time $i\tfrac{\pi}{2}$.
+However, they exist for points close enough to $L$ and we are able to prove that the ensuing map has an analytic continuation to the whole $X^*$.

-Theorem \ref{thm:canonical} generalizes among others classical results for projective spaces and quadrics.
-If in $\mathfrak{su}(2)$ we consider the involution which conjugates the coefficients of a matrix, then Theorem \ref{thm:canonical} amounts to the following statement whose origin can be traced back to Archimedes: Let $X\subset \R^3$ be a sphere centered at the origin endowed with the Euclidean area form.
+Theorem \ref{thm:canonical} generalizes, among others, classical results for projective spaces and quadrics.
+If in $\mathfrak{su}(2)$ we consider the involution that conjugates the coefficients of a matrix, then Theorem \ref{thm:canonical} amounts to the following statement whose origin can be traced back to Archimedes: Let $X\subset \R^3$ be a sphere centered at the origin endowed with the Euclidean area form.
 If we remove the poles, then we obtain a subset $X^*$ where we can introduce cylindrical coordinates $\theta,z$.
 In cylindrical coordinates the Euclidean area form is $d\theta\wedge dz$.

-To identify the spherical group of which $X^*$ is an open dense orbit, the sphere, or, rather, an adjoint orbit of $\mathfrak{su}(2)$, is identified with the complex projective line mapping a matrix to the eigen-line of the its eigen-value of maximal norm.
+To identify the spherical group of which $X^*$ is an open dense orbit, the sphere, or, rather, an adjoint orbit of $\mathfrak{su}(2)$, is identified with the complex projective line mapping a matrix to the eigen-line of the the eigen-value of maximal norm.
 If the equator of the sphere corresponds to symmetric matrices, then north and south poles go to the two points of the quadric $\mathcal{Q}_0=\{Z_1^2+Z_2^2=0\}$.
 These are the isotropic lines for the standard complex quadratic form in the complex plane.
-Its symmetry group $\mathrm{SO}(2,\C)\subset \SL(2,\C)$ is the spherical subgroup we are concerned with.
-It acts on the projective line with three orbits.
-The two points of the quadric and the open orbit which corresponds to $X^*$.
-More generally, for all $n>2$ the action of $\mathrm{SO}(n,\C)$ in $\mathbb{CP}^{n-1}$ has two orbits.
-The quadric and its complement.
-Complex conjugation has fixed point set is $\mathbb{RP}^{n-1}$.
-The complement of the quadric endowed with the Fubini-Study symplectic form is known to be symplectomorphic to a disk bundle of $T^* \mathbb{RP}^{n-1}$ with its Liouville symplectic structure \cite{BJ,Bi}.
-This is yet another instance of Theorem \ref{thm:canonical} applied to $\mathfrak{su}(n)$ and the involution which conjugates the coefficients of a matrix.
+Its symmetry group $\mathrm{SO}(2,\C)\subset \SL(2,\C)$ is the spherical subgroup with which we are concerned.
+It acts on the projective line with three orbits: the two points of the quadric and the open orbit that corresponds to $X^*$.
+More generally, for all $n>2$, the action of $\mathrm{SO}(n,\C)$ on $\mathbb{CP}^{n-1}$ has two orbits: the quadric and its complement.
+Complex conjugation has fixed point set $\mathbb{RP}^{n-1}$.
+The complement of the quadric endowed with the Fubini--Study symplectic form is known to be symplectomorphic to a disk bundle of $T^* \mathbb{RP}^{n-1}$ with its Liouville symplectic structure \cite{BJ,Bir}.
+This is yet another instance of Theorem \ref{thm:canonical} applied to $\mathfrak{su}(n)$ and the involution that conjugates the coefficients of a matrix.